KirielBE/Bookwidget-SEB/README.md

 ## License

-This project is licensed under the [MIT License](link_to_license).
+This project is licensed under the [GNU General Public License (GPL)](/LICENSE).
 Please refer to the LICENSE file for more information.

 ## Acknowledgements